 Although the internship is a separate course, the Education Leadership program has integrated "embedded experiences" into course work.
-This means that some of the work for this class is related to the internship.
-Students may write about embedded experiences in their internship journal and Collective Records, but they can only count over and above the minimum 320 hours required for the internship.
-There is one exception.
-This course requires a focus group, and, as a result, this project can qualify for the required activity-"Organize and run one or more community focus groups dealing with suggestions for improving visibility and communications with the local school community.
-Present recommendations to administration."
+This means that some of the work for this class is related to the internship: Standard 1 (Mission) and Standard 4 (Culture & Climate).
+Students may write about embedded experiences in this course in their internship journal and use papers from this course as artifacts from those activities.